Pangolecimal/python-mirea/README.md

+# Python-Mirea

-# Python-Mirea/n/nthis is my repo for the python course
+this is my repo for the python course